revathskumar/blog.revathskumar.com/_drafts/redux-testing-a-simple-component.md

 layout: post
 title: "Redux : testing a simple component"
 excerpt: "Redux : testing a simple component"
-date: 2016-02-19 00:00:00 IST
+date: 2016-02-24 00:00:00 IST
-updated: 2016-02-19 00:00:00 IST
+updated: 2016-02-24 00:00:00 IST
 categories: javascript
 tags: redux
 ---

 In my last post on [redux : using with vanilla js](/2016/02/redux-using-with-vanilla-js.html) we created a simple counter.
-In this post let's see how we can test the compomponent as well as redux actions.
+In this post let's see how we can test the component as well as redux actions.
 For testing I will be using [mocha](http://mochajs.org/) testing framework and for assertion [expect.js](https://github.com/LearnBoost/expect.js).

 For my last post the counter module will look like